+- The Clang option -stdlib=libstdc++ is not supported. - C++ static initialization of local variables is not thread-safe when linked against the standard C++ libraries.
+For thread-safety, you must provide your own implementation of thread-safe functions as described in Standard C++ library implementation definition.

-- The Clang option -stdlib=libstdc++ is not supported. - The ARM Compiler 6 libc++ libraries do not support the Thread support library <thread>. - Use of C11 library features is unsupported. - Any community feature that exclusively pertains to non-ARM architectures is not supported by ARM Compiler 6.
+- Use of C11 library features is unsupported. - Any community feature that exclusively pertains to non-ARM architectures is not supported by ARM Compiler 6 - Compilation for targets that implement architectures older that ARMv7 or ARMv6-M is not supported.